 By Steve Newton

-Twenty-five years ago tomorrow–on March 17, 1990–Aerosmith played the Pacific Coliseum in Vancouver.
+On March 17, 1990, Aerosmith played the Pacific Coliseum in Vancouver.
 At the time the band was still putting out pretty decent albums; six months earlier it had released Pump, which boasted rockin’ numbers like “Monkey on My Back”, “Young Lust”, and “The Other Side”.
 This was before it sold out for radio play with the “Amazing”/”Crazy”/”Crying” video-single trilogy that made a superstar out of Alicia Silverstone.